 - Flower and houseplants

 What NOT to put in a compost bin?

 High fats and diseased plants should not be composted.
-High fats items are challenging to get broken down and turns acidic which makes it smell bad.
+High fats items are challenging to get broken down and turn acidic which makes them smell bad.

 Common foods you should not compost: